19-Year-Old Freshman Phenom Trevor Lawrence Is Already the Dream QB Prototype

 Just a year removed from putting the finishing touches on a dominant four-year stretch at Cartersville High School, Lawrence was at the center of it all.
 There he was in mammoth AT&T Stadium in Arlington, Texas, looking nothing like a 19-year-old true freshman QB thrust into the biggest moment of his life.

-That moment, a 30-3 drubbing against Notre Dame in the Cotton Bowl, the Tigers’ third trip to the national championship in the past four seasons, showcased all that Lawrence is capable of.
+That moment—a 30-3 drubbing against Notre Dame in the Cotton Bowl, resulting in the Tigers' third trip to the national championship in the past four seasons—showcased all that Lawrence is capable of.

 "This is what he has done his whole life," Clemson co-offensive coordinator Tony Elliott said on the field following the win.
 "He was doing this as a freshman in high school—winning state championships in the state of Georgia where football is king.
 When he came in during the spring, he showed who he was."